coderefinery/manuals/team-teaching.rst

 ----------------------------

 In this model, someone takes the role of the **teacher** and gives the lesson.
-The **student** pretents to be the studend and asks relevant questions.
+The **student** pretends to be the student and asks relevant questions.

 This is closer to normal teaching, so feels more natural to do.
 The